bemasc/probe-name/draft-sst-dnsop-probe-name.md

 # Introduction

-In DNS, clients normally send queries to a recursive resolver in order to receive the resolution results.
+In the Domain Name System (DNS, {{!RFC1034}}), clients normally send queries to a recursive resolver in order to receive the resolution results.
 However, some clients also send queries merely to check that a response is received at all.
 We call these queries "DNS probes".
 DNS probes are used for many reasons:

 * To determine if the network is working at all.
 * To detect if a particular address family is connected to the global internet.
 * To check that the client is able to reach the resolver's IP address.
+* To assess the reliability and performance of the network path between the client and the resolver.
-* To establish which transport protocols (e.g., UDP, TCP, TLS, QUIC) are available.
+* To establish which transport protocols (e.g., UDP, TCP, TLS {{?RFC7858}}, QUIC {{?RFC9250}}) are available.
 * To confirm that the DNS resolver itself is operational.

-When sending a DNS query, the client must include a DNS question.
-This forces a choice onto the client: what QNAME and QTYPE should the client send?
+When sending a DNS query, the client must choose a QNAME.
 Popular QNAME values for probes include:

 * Names owned by the entity performing the probe.
 * Names used by prominent, high-reliability internet services.
-* Names operated at the direction of prominent internet organizations such as the IETF.
+* Names operated at the direction of prominent internet organizations such as the IETF (e.g., "example.com", {{?RFC2606}}).
 * Names that form an essential part of the internet infrastructure.

 These choices are pragmatic, but they also present a number of downsides for the client:

-* The probe could be unexpectedly slow if the selected name is not in cache.
+* The response could be delayed if the selected name is not in cache.
 * The probe will return unneeded RDATA, wasting bandwidth.
-* Depending on the success criteria, he probe could report a spurious failure
+* Depending on the success criteria, the probe could report a spurious failure
   - if the selected name is removed, or experiences an outage.
   - if the resolver experiences an interruption on its outbound link.

-These potential QNAMEs also present some downsides for the resolver operator:
+These popular types of QNAME also present some downsides for the resolver operator:

-* The probe will cause the resolver to do more work than necessary, especially when the selected name is not in cache.
+* The probe may cause the resolver to do more work than necessary, especially when the selected name is not in cache.
 * The operator cannot distinguish probe queries from ordinary queries, limiting their understanding of how their service is being used.
 * The operator cannot easily contact the sender of excessive or problematic probe queries.